jtanx/fontforge/doc/sphinx/ui/dialogs/display.rst

 and decide which is least worse.
 Also you can compare two different fonts and see how well they work together.

-As with the :doc:`metrics view <metricsview>` you may set the script and language of the selected text and then choose which features to apply.
+As with the :doc:`metrics view </ui/mainviews/metricsview>` you may set the script and language of the selected text and then choose which features to apply.
 Note that if you start typing text in a different script you will probably have to change it manually -- FontForge expects you to set the script explicitly.
 On the upper